Foreward: “No Passes for You, Third-Party Participants”

 Besides the duration of assaults,

-Besides the psychological harassment between assaults,
+Besides the psychological harassment and humiliations between assaults,

 Besides the sudden attacks during our sleep (yes, being attacked during your sleep is pretty traumatic),